rmcanany/SolidEdgeHousekeeper/README.md

 to choose where to search for _where used_ files.

-If you don't specify any *where used* folders, Housekeeper simply finds files linked to the specified assembly and subassemblies, without performing
+If you don't specify any *where used* folders, Housekeeper simply finds files directly linked to the specified assembly and subassemblies.
-_where used_ on them.

 If you _do_ specify one or more folders, there are two options on how the _where used_ is performed, **Top Down** or **Bottom Up** (see next).
 Make